ssvlabs/ssv/docs/specs/NETWORKING.md

 and affecting peers scores.

 [Extended Validators](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md#extended-validators)
-allows the application to aid in the gossipsub peer-scoring scheme.
+allow the application to aid in the gossipsub peer-scoring scheme.
 We utilize `ACCEPT`, `REJECT`, and `IGNORE` as the result of the validation, this will affect the scoring of the sending peers.